cisagov/ScubaGear/baselines/teams.md

 ### Implementation
 #### MS.TEAMS.7.1v1 instructions:
-Any product that meets the requirements outlined in this baseline policy may be used.
-If the agency is using Microsoft Defender, see the following implementation steps for [Safe Attachments](./defender.md#implementation-2) for additional guidance.
+Any product meeting the requirements outlined in this baseline policy may be used.
+If the agency uses Microsoft Defender, see the following implementation steps for [Safe Attachments](./defender.md#implementation-2) for additional guidance.

 #### MS.TEAMS.7.2v1 instructions:
-Any product that meets the requirements outlined in this baseline policy may be used.
-If the agency is using Microsoft Defender, see the following implementation steps for [Safe Attachments](./defender.md#implementation-2) for additional guidance.
+Any product meeting the requirements outlined in this baseline policy may be used.
+If the agency uses Microsoft Defender, see the following implementation steps for [Safe Attachments](./defender.md#implementation-2) for additional guidance.

 ## 8. Link Protection

 Several technologies exist for protecting users from malicious links included in emails.
-For example, Microsoft Defender accomplishes this by
+For example, Microsoft Defender accomplishes this by prepending
-prepending:

 `https://*.safelinks.protection.outlook.com/?url=`